-Scented Garden, for the simple reason that there is none in existence (notwithstanding all that has been said to the contrary); the only two copies were destroyed by his widow.
-But I have read another translation of the book, mainly the work of a man who was also an Orientalist and a distinguished soldier, which, though doubtless inferior to Burton's, is more than sufficient to give one full knowledge of the character of the book.
-I have read also Burton's original and unexpurgated edition of Alf Laylah wa Laylah and his Terminal Essay, including the Section which is omitted in all later editions, and certain other unpublished notes of his on the same subject.
-Lady Burton also talked with me freely on the matter.
-I know therefore of what I speak, and am not in the same position as Lady Burton's latest accuser, who declares with quite unnecessary emphasis that she has never read The Arabian Nights, and of course never saw the burnt manuscript of The Scented Garden.
-She is therefore obviously disqualified to express any opinion on the subject.
+Scented Garden, for the simple renone in existence (notwithstanding said to the contrary); the only destroyed by his widow.
+But I translation of the book, mainly th who was also an Orientalist and soldier, which, though doubtless is is more than sufficient to give o of the character of the book.
+Burton's original and unexpurgat Laylah wa Laylah and his Termir the Section which is omitted in all certain other unpublished notes o subject.
+Lady Burton also talked the matter.
+I know therefore of am not in the same position as L accuser, who declares with quite u that she has never read The As of course never saw the burnt Scented Garden.
+She is therefore o to express any opinion on the sub

-So far as I can gather from all I have learned, the chief value of Burton's version of The Scented Garden lay not so much in his translation of the text, though that of course was admirably done, as in the copious notes and explanations which he had gathered together for the purpose of annotating the book.
-He had made this subject a study of years.
-For the notes of the book alone he had been collecting material for thirty years, though his actual translation of it only took him eighteen months.
-The theme of The Scentea
+So far as I can gather from all chief value of Burton's version of lay not so much in his transla though that of course was admiral copious notes and explanations whi together for the purpose of annota had made this subject a study of ye of the book alone he had been col thirty years, though his actual tra took him eighteen months.